Lindsay Stadler, Director of Enrollment and Records Management

 Maintaining Continuous Student Status: Students are required to maintain a continuous student status with the University throughout their academic careers, up to and including, their graduation semesters.
 To maintain student status, students must be enrolled on a continual basis through the fall and spring semesters.
 Summer is an optional semester; enrollment during the summer term is not required to maintain student status.
 Students who are unable to enroll for any semester for any reason should consider requesting a leave of absence to maintain their student status.
 Expanded guidelines are available on the registrar’s Maintaining Student Status webpage.

 In compliance with federal requirements, CGU periodically reports select enrollment information to the Department of Education.
-CGU reporting is made through the National Student Clearinghouse and is used primarily to validate eligibility for financial aid and continued deferment status of students.
+CGU reporting is done through the National Student Clearinghouse and is used primarily to validate eligibility for financial aid and continued deferment status of students.
 For international students, official enrollment data is used as verification of continued compliance with student visa and immigration requirements.

 Preparing for Registration